Yaaaaaaassica/flink/docs/dev/table/common.md

 #### Atomic Types

 Flink treats primitives (`Integer`, `Double`, `String`) or generic types (types that cannot be analyzed and decomposed) as atomic types.
-A `DataStream` or `DataSet` of an atomic type is converted into a `Table` with a single attribute.
+A `DataStream` of an atomic type is converted into a `Table` with a single attribute.
 The type of the attribute is inferred from the atomic type and the name of the attribute can be specified.

 <div class="codetabs" markdown="1">
 <div data-lang="java" markdown="1">
 {% highlight java %}
-// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = ...; // see "Create a TableEnvironment" section
+// get a StreamTableEnvironment, works for BatchTableEnvironment equivalently StreamTableEnvironment tableEnv = TableEnvironment.getTableEnvironment(env);

 DataStream<Long> stream = ...